 All investigators doing interviews with children should have experience with the child or children.
 Consequently we required each interviewer to have completed 20 hours (usually within a two week period).
 This is necessary to ensure that the child is at ease with the interviewer, and knows he/she can end the interview when desired.
 It also helps the investigator to get better data and responses.
 Many studies find that anxious children don't perform well and the child is more likely to not complete the tasks.
 The PO should:

-- Make arrangements for this work experience with our children with the Director of Staff Development & Scheduling, Sylvia Pena by emailing email@example.com .
+- Make arrangements for this work experience with our children with the Director of Staff Development & Scheduling, Karen Eichenlaub by emailing firstname.lastname@example.org .
 She will try to arrange PO shifts for 10 hours per week over two weeks.

 - Download and READ prior to ones first visit, our staff orientation guides, most particularly, Program Philosophy and Classroom Management Orientation Guide.